 Because Bid B comes from a local supplier, and on the basis that all other considerations were equal, Bid B is successful even though the discounted prices were equal.
 Price paid is the original \$497,500, this costing the Council a notional \$7,500 (i.e. Council could have purchased from non-local supplier for \$490,000).

 Annexure C: Sample Advertisement

-Tender Sale and Purchase of Grader
+Tender for the Purchase of Grader

-Warren Shire Council is seeking Tenders for the sale of a Caterpillar H6 Grader as detailed in the attached specification Marked "A" and is seeking Tenders for the supply of a Grader that complies with Specification Marked "B".
+Warren Shire Council is seeking Tenders for the for the supply of a Grader that complies with Specification Marked "A".